Create an Azure Data Explorer cluster and database by using Azure CLI

 Run the following command to check whether your cluster was successfully created:

-az kusto cluster show --name azureclitest --resource-group testrg
+az kusto cluster show --cluster-name azureclitest --resource-group testrg

 If the result contains